KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 It started out the simplest way I could think of: a big switch on the opcode (a simple `int` in this case). [original interpreter][initial-interpreter]

-I was pretty happy with the result, everything kinda worked and I had only spent a few days.
+I was pretty happy with the result, given that everything kinda worked and I had only spent a few days.
 But I needed some new milestone to keep the motivation going.

 ## fib(40)

 And that would be my next milestone: beat JSC on `fib(40)`.
 I know, it's meaningless, and please, **I'm not saying my dummy VM is faster than ANY real VM**, but still, seemed like a fun goal.
 {% highlight rust %}
 // the Fibonacci implementation fn fib(n: int) -> int {